 The contractual requirements for planned hours are incorporated into the funding guidance each year.
 The advice on this page is consistent with the contractual advice issued for each individual year.

 All 16 to 19 year old students are funded for an individual study programme.
 Most study programmes have a core aim.
-The core aim of a study programme should be a substantial academic or vocational qualification or work experience.

 The study programme must be tailored to each student, have clear study and/or employment goals reflecting the student’s prior attainment, and include